samanthajrexroat/samanthajrexroat/README.md

 - 👋 Hi, I’m Sam (She/Her)
 - 👀 I’m interested in coding 😊, music, education, snowboarding, trail running, embroidery, and history.
+- 🦖 Creative Tech I Developer at the Denver Museum of Nature and Science.
 - 🎓 Certificate from the University of Denver Full-Stack Web Development Bootcamp.
-- 💞️ I’m looking for a junior web developer position.
-- 🌱 Currently learning Angular and Typescript.
+- 🌱 Currently learning C#, dotnet, and Unity.
 - 📫 How to reach me: samanthajrexroat@gmail.com
 - 📱 Check out my portfolio at https://samanthajrexroat.github.io/Portfolio/